MR-Addict/playground/src/data/posts/implement-markdown.md

 ## 2. Blueprint

-After doing some research, I think there are for steps we need to create a blog based on markdown.
+Based on some research, I think there are five steps we need in order to create a blog using markdown.

 - Get markdown `front matter` data(such as title, date, tags and other information).
 - Get `raw markdown` content(which we will used to convert to html).